SchoolOfCode/w8_team-project-quizleap/README.md

 - Option to save the quiz to reuse it
 - Leader Board
 - Difficulty Settings ✅
-- Different themes, hen do, work, birthdays
+- Different themes like hen do, work, birthdays
 - Ability to create your own quiz ✅
 - Ability to generate a pre made quiz with option to change questions
 - Accessibility - Log in on phone or website with a code